Rythmik Audio Subwoofers

 What is the difference between noise and distortion?

-Why do I need to add a sub when I already have an audiophile grade floorstanding speaker system?
+Why do I need to add a sub when I already

 I am concerned that applying filtering to my speakers will degrade the sound quality?